Were 7 Missing Girls Buried in a Remote Area of the Michigan Woods?

-A wooded area in southeastern Michigan may hold the answer to the same question seven families have been asking for decades – where did our daughter go?
+A wooded area in southeastern Michigan may hold the answer to the same question seven families have been asking for decades: Where did our daughter go?

 On Monday, police began excavating a wooded area in Macomb Township, about 30 miles from downtown Detroit, for the remains of 12-year-old Kimberly King, who was last seen alive in 1979, the Detroit Free Press reports.